apache/superset/docs/installation.rst

 Additional selenium web drive config can be set using `WEBDRIVER_CONFIGURATION`

-You can implement a custom function to authenticate selenium by default will use flask-login session cookie.
+You can implement a custom function to authenticate selenium, the default uses flask-login session cookie.
-Your custom function signature:
+An example of a custom function signature:

 .. code-block:: python